bparanj/coding-skill/_posts/2019-11-28-how-to-prepare-quickly-for-coding-interview.md

 ## Map Data Structures to Problems

 One of the challenges to solving a coding problem is picking the right data structure.
 Given a problem, you need to first recognize what data structure to use to solve that problem.
-[Schedule a call](https://go.oncehub.com/BalaParanj) with me to get acess to a list of problems that is mapped to data structures.
+[Schedule a call](https://go.oncehub.com/BalaParanj) with me to get access to a list of problems that is mapped to data structures.

 ## Map Problem Solving Strategy to Problems